smashgg/developer-portal/docs/join-discord.md

 title: Join our Discord
 ---

-Our Discord is the best place to discuss our public API, get help from our engineers and community devs, find collaborators, and promote your projects using the API!
+Our Discord server is the best place to discuss our public API, get help from our engineers and community devs, find collaborators, and promote your projects using the API!

 ## How to Join our Community on Discord